 "I believe that the authorities have the right to detain the participants of unsanctioned meetings," Chubais wrote in a public message posted on his blog.

-"But the meeting that Nemtsov attended was sanctioned!
-Neither do I believe the court-accepted justification for the arrest -- disobeying a police officer," Chubais wrote.
+"But the meeting that Nemtsov attended was sanctioned!"
+Chubais wrote.

 "I am sure that any normal person will have the same questions about this as I do.
 And this means that these questions have to be answered.
 And not by the courts, whose credibility has been undermined, but by the authorities themselves."

-There was no immediate explanation from the city as to why the police took measures against this protest after sanctioning similar gatherings for the past two months.
+There was no immediate explanation from the city as to why the police took measures against this protest after authorizing similar gatherings for the past two months.

-The gathering broke up after about an hour as dozens of people continued their protest outside police stations that were holding Nemtsov and the other detained opposition leaders.
+The gathering broke up after about an hour as dozens of people continued their protest outside police stations that were holding Nemtsov and the other members of the opposition.